 While the signature part is still stuck in the plain text era, here’s a quick workaround on how to lend a personal touch to your email.
 It involves a tiny bit of HTML and a splash of manual work, but then, stay assured that the end results are going to be lovely.

-Create an HTML file with your signature details along with details on font color, family, size, etc. Keep the file open (in a browser) whenever you’re using the mail app.
+Create an HTML file with your signature details along with details on font color, family, size and etc. Keep the file open (in a browser) whenever you’re using the email app.

 Here comes the manual work — before you send off a mail, copy the signature from the browser and paste it in the mail.
-I know, it would be a bit tedious, but then, it saves you from the hideous plain text signature.
+I know that it would be a bit tedious but then, it saves you from the hideous plain text signature.
 Win-Win, right?

 That’s the Wrap!